 Any percentage above these levels is considered high humidity.

-Contact a Reputable HVAC Contractor for More Information
+Contact A Reputable HVAC Contractor For More Information

-Setting your humidistat or dehumidifier at the correct setting can create a more comfortable and safe environment for you and your family.
+Setting your humidistat or dehumidifier in the correct setting can create a more comfortable and safe environment for you and your family.
 The dangers of humidity levels in your home being too high or low can cause serious health problems and can even harm the integrity of your furniture.
 If you are unsure about how to find the perfect humidity levels for your home or are in need of a new humidifier or humidistat installation, professional services can save you from an unhealthy home.
 For more information about what is considered high humidity in the summer, or how a humidifier and humidistat system can improve the comfort level in your home, contact a professional HVAC contractor at Presidential Heat and Air.